sighupio/fury-kubernetes-networking/katalog/calico/README.md

 **Calico** is open-source networking and network security solution for containers, virtual machines, and native host-based workloads.
 Calico supports a broad range of platforms including Kubernetes, OpenShift, Docker EE, OpenStack, and bare metal services.

-> For more information about Calico refer to <docs.projectcalico.org>
+> For more information about Calico refer to [calico documentation][calico-documentation]

 The deployment of Calico consists of a daemon set running on every node (including control-plane) and a controller that implements: